Cloudxtreme/sshkey-manager-1/README.md

 # Advanced
 1. autocomplete

-    According to my research, openssh seems not support autocomplete of your Host name in ssh configuration.So we offer a script to config the autocomplete.
+    According to my research, openssh seems not support autocomplete of your Host name in ssh configuration.
+So we provide a script to config the autocomplete.
     ```shell
     $ cd autocomplete/
     $ ./autocomplete.sh
     ```

-    This need the sudo permission to copy file `ssh` to `/etc/bash_completion.d/`.
+    This needs the sudo permission to copy configuration file `ssh` to `/etc/bash_completion.d/`.
-    After running the script, you need to open another terminal to check it work.
+    After running the script, you need to open another terminal to check whether it is work.

-    ps: more information of autocomplete configuration, see [here](https://debian-administration.org/article/317/An_introduction_to_bash_completion_part_2)
+    > For more information about autocomplete configuration, see [here](https://debian-administration.org/article/317/An_introduction_to_bash_completion_part_2)